 Most of the collection went to the Novosibirsk Opera and Ballet Theater for preservation.
 Surprisingly, works of art found viewers even during the war years.
 From the end of 1941 to the fall of 1944, about 20 exhibitions took place in Siberia showcasing art from the Tretyakov Gallery.

-Karol Estreicher Junior, a polish art historian, and the monuments men could not tolerate this and did not rest until the masterpiece was returned to Poland.
+Karol Estreicher Junior, a Polish art historian could not tolerate this and did not rest until the masterpiece was returned to Poland.
 The altar was found in the dungeons of Nuremberg Castle.
-Veit Stoss’ Gothic creation, slightly damaged by moisture and insects, returned to Poland in 1946 in four wagons and one hundred and seven drawers in the company of Lady with an Ermine by da Vinci.
+Veit Stoss’ Gothic creation, slightly damaged by moisture and insects, returned to Poland in 1946 in four wagons and one hundred and seven drawers in the company of Lady with an Ermine by Da Vinci.
 Cheering crowds greeted the returning masterpiece at the train station in Krakow.

-During the World War II, not only art in famous museums was under attack.
+Art in World War II, was under attack not only in famous museums.
 For example, let’s look at the Prinzhorn collection.
 German doctor, Hans Prinzhorn, started his practice at the Heidelberg University Psychiatric Hospital in the years following World War I. He became interested in the art of the mentally ill so he collected their paintings and drawings.
 Everyone saw them as a manifestation of “degenerative” art, which goes beyond the ideas of perfection.
 Later, such creativity got a name: naive art or primitivism.
 The Nazis destroyed part of the collection, about 5,000 images from 450 patients.
 Fortunately, part of the collection that was hidden in the university repository, survived the war and is now on permanent display in the clinic.